benvilliere/slimer/README.md

+# Slimer

-# Slimer: Directory and File Content Visualisation Tool
+## Directory and File Content Visualisation CLI Tool

 Slimer is a command-line tool that offers a way to visualize the directory structure along with the content of the files within a specified directory.
 With a range of customizable command-line arguments, users can adapt the output to their preferences.